 - Selfishness, fragile ego.

-- Despair or a complaining attitude or such low confidence it prevents you from living for God.
+- Despair, complaining attitude, or low confidence prevents you from living for God.

 - Judgemental thoughts or feeling superior or judgemental.